-Eurail passes are useful if you're going to be traveling across more than one or two European countries, or planning to travel on trains for more than a couple of single trips, because Eurail passes may save money over single Europe train tickets.
-Eurail passes are convenient, too -- you can buy one before you leave the U.S. and, once you're on the road, hop on a train anytime and anywhere in Europe that's covered by your pass.
+Eurail passes are particularly useful if you're going to be traveling around more than one or two European countries because Eurail passes may save money over single Europe train tickets.

 You can't buy the same Eurail passes in Europe that you can in the U.S., so booking in advance makes the most sense.
 Simply head to the Eurail website to buy.

 Decide how many European countries you're visiting before you buy a pass, and that will help you narrow down which option is right for you.

-How to Validate Your Eurail Pass
+How to Use Your Eurail Pass

 Before you start using your pass, it must be validated.
+A train station attendant will validate it at first use in Europe.

 Validating Eurail passes means marking the date on which train travel begins on your pass.
 Eurail passes are purchased for specific time periods, like one month.
-That means that if you buy a one month pass, it's "good," or valid, for one month from the date you first use it.
-A train station attendant will validate it at first use in Europe.
+So if you buy a one month pass, it's valid for one month from the date you first use it.

 Is Train Travel in Europe Safe?